 WHAT IS A PID?: PID stands for Property Improvement District.
-A PID is a public entity administered by the City of Fort Worth for improvements, projects and special supplemental services over and above those normally provided by the city.
+A PID is a public entity administered by the City of Fort Worth, by resolution, for improvements, projects and special supplemental services over and above those normally provided by the city.
 Public Improvement Districts provide a development tool that allocates costs according to the benefits received.
 In time of declining city revenues, a PID can provide a means to fund supplemental services and improvements to meet community needs which could not otherwise be constructed or provided and be paid by those who most benefit from them.

 WHERE IS PID 15 (SUN VALLEY PID)?: The Sun Valley Industrial Area PID 15 is bordered on the North by David Strickland Road, on the East by Loop 820, on the South by Redwood Dr. N and on the West by Maple Terrace E. Click here to see the map of PID 15

 WHY DOES PID 15 EXIST?: A PID is formed by petition of the property owners in the proposed district.
 It is a self-imposed tax to pay for enhanced services and/or improvements in the district that would benefit, not only the individual property owners, but also the entire neighborhood.
 PID 15 was formed with the stated purpose of addressing property crime and other obstacles to investment in the area.